Limb Injury Solicitors

 Delay or Missed Diagnosis of a Medical Condition Causing a Limb Injury

 Rachel had minor surgery on her right leg at Hospital.
 She was discharged the following day but her leg started to become swollen and uncomfortable 3 weeks later.
 Her GP sent her back to the surgeon at Hospital for review for possible compartment syndrome.

 Compartment syndrome is where there is bleeding and/or swelling in a confined area of muscle.
 If this is not treated urgently the blood flow to that area can be restricted causing permanent muscle and nerve injury.

-Rachel’s surgeon ruled out compartment syndrome and sent her home; however, 2 days later, with her symptoms worsening, Rachel was seen by another doctor at Hospital and compartment syndrome diagnosed.
-She required emergency surgery (a fasciotomy) to relieve the extensive pressure within her right leg, including subsequent skins grafts.
+Rachel’s surgeon ruled out compartment syndrome and sent her home; however, 2 days later, with her symptoms worsening, Rachel was seen by another doctor at Hospital, and compartment syndrome was diagnosed.
+She required emergency surgery (a fasciotomy) to relieve the extensive pressure within her right leg, including subsequent skin grafts.
 Despite this, Rachel suffered considerable damage to the nerves in her right leg.

 We investigated Rachel’s claim.
 Our independent expert concluded that there was a clear 2 day delay in diagnosis of Compartment Syndrome by Rachel’s treating surgeon which was negligent.
 Had the diagnosis been made at the correct time, Rachel would have undergone an immediate fasciotomy to relieve the pressure from compartment syndrome.
 She would then have avoided the life-long injuries to her right leg.